CLARIAH/mediasuite-blog/_posts/2017-7-7-Reportage-of-the-launching-of-the-Media-Suite-and-the-CLARIAH-Media-studies-research-pilots-in-the-E-Data-Research-magazine.md

 ---
 layout: post
 title: "Reportage of the launching of the Media Suite and the CLARIAH Media studies research pilots in the E-Data & Research magazine"
+introduction: "The third issue of the “E-Data & Research” magazine this year brings a reportage of the Media Suite launching event on April 4, 2017, when the CLARIAH media studies team celebrated the debut of the…"
 date: 2017-7-17
 ---